UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The Price to Compare only applies to the supply portion of your electric bill, not the delivery charges.

-To truly grasp how the PTC impacts your wallet, you need to understand the two main components of your monthly energy bill: supply and delivery.
-Your utility statement bundles these costs together, but they pay for entirely different services.
-The PTC only applies to the supply portion of your bill, meaning it represents the only part of your electric service that you can actively shop around for.
+To truly grasp how the PTC impacts your wallet and understand exactly where your money goes each month, you must understand the two primary components of your monthly energy bill: supply charges and delivery charges.
+Your utility statement bundles these costs together to give you a single total amount due, but they pay for entirely different services and grid infrastructure.

 How Is the Utility Price to Compare Calculated?

-Infographic of a scale balancing
+Infographic of a scale balancing Generation Charge only versus Delivery and Transmission charges.

 The utility Price to Compare is a regulated rate that passes the direct wholesale cost of electric generation to consumers without any added markup.